agude/agude.github.io/_books/the_temporal_void.md

 image: /books/covers/the_temporal_void.jpg
 ---

-The second book in Hamilton's Void Trilogy, <span class="book-title">The Temporal Void</span>, continues to advance the story, but like many middle books in a trilogy, it does so slowly.
+The second book in Hamilton's Void Trilogy, <cite class="book-title">The Temporal Void</cite>, continues to advance the story, but like many middle books in a trilogy, it does so slowly.
 Much of this slowness is due to multiple, massive, 200-page chapters following Edeard in the Void.